rozbb/draft-waict-transparency/draft-waict-transparency.md

 }
 ```

-The site then invokes a GET query on `https://$enrollment_dict/enroll` with GET parameter `site` set to the base64url encoding of `https://$domain`.
+The site then invokes a GET query on `https://$transparency_service_domain/enroll` with GET parameter `site` set to the base64url encoding of `https://$domain`.

-The enrollment dictionary fetches the file.
-If the enrollment dictionary does not already have the domain, it:
+The transparency service fetches the file.
+If the transparency service does not already have the domain, it:

 1 Creates a leaf with prefix given by `$domain`
 1. Sets the value of the leaf equal to an `Entry`, with `site_hist_hash`, `site_hist_size`, `asset_host_url`, `expiry`, and `enforce` equal to the given values, and with all extension keys set to the given keys, and `value_hash` set to `SHA256(value)` for each entry.
 It also sets the `time_created` value to the current time in Unix seconds.